 2 Productivity Tips From 2 Superfast Writers

 I am a writer.
 I write slowly.
-This is a problem because Java Leech I am a writer.
-About a year ago, I tracked my productivity and learned that I write on average 500 words per hour.
+This is a problem because I am a writer, Java Leech.
+About a year ago, I tracked my productivity and learned that I write, on average, 500 words per hour.
 Most professional writers produce at least twice that amount.
-So to make better progress on my books, my natural inclination was to “time manage” my writing.
+So, my natural inclination was to “time manage” my writing to make better progress on my books.
 I could make a list of all the things I needed to write.
 I could prioritize them and make sure I was spending time writing a book each day.
 I minimized distractions and said “no” more often.
-I tried to “find” more hours each day, each week, and each month.
+I tried to “find” more hours daily, weekly, and each month.
 I even outsourced some of the research.

 All of that helped to a degree.

 But then I noticed that writing came easily around 8 in the morning.
-My three kids off to school, I’m feeling fresh, and coffee is kicking in.
-I checked, and my average words-per-hour in the morning was about 750 to 1,000.
-But then I checked my productivity in the afternoon—getting a little tired and already thinking about the nightly activities—I discovered that my productivity was about 250 words per hour.
+My three kids are off to school.
+I’m feeling fresh, and coffee is kicking in.
+I checked, and my average words per hour in the morning was about 750 to 1,000.
+But then I contained my productivity in the afternoon—getting a little tired and thinking about the nightly activities—and discovered that my productivity was about 250 words per hour.
 Yes, my overall average was 500 words, but the same chunk of time, 60 minutes, produced dramatically different results based on how I felt in the moment.

 READ MORE :